kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - Hawk returns to the city with a dead Drake.
 He sounds the alarm and brings news.
 - The Goblin Lord crushed the armies of Garusa Weatherfur and Thrissiam Blackwing.
 - And there is something wrong with the Goblin Lord, he is a powerful [Necromancer].
+- Ivolethe begins melting.
+Which means Winter is ending.
+- Messages about the Goblin Lord were sent out everywhere.
+Including to Lady Magnolia.

+### 4.25 N

 -